jkarlin929/react-router/README.md

 - About
 - Services
 - Blog / Gallery / Etc.
 - Contact

-Or maybe like this:

-- Home
-- Login / Register
-- Dashboard
-- About
-- Contact

 Each of those pages might have multiple subpages, which might have subpages of their own.
 How might we accomplish something like this with React?
 And how can we make it so we can link to each one of those pages?